1. Beginner guide

 -rw-r--r-- 1 panteater panteater 17 Jul 12 14:42 .forward

-By default, many commands need no arguments or additional flags, just like most of the examples above.
-Arguments given to the commands provide more specific information in the output, as the last command above did.
+By default, many commands need no arguments or additional flags.
+Arguments given to the commands provide more specific information in the output, as the last command ls -l did.

 To learn about specific commands consult tutorials or use manual pages via man command.
 For example to learn more about ls command type: